barklund/mortenbarklund.com/content/blog/react-architecture-provider-pattern/index.md

 #### Is the context even necessary

-Well, no. Note that the actual context (the variable created in the `context.js` file) is an internal implementation detail of the user provider – and it could technically be swapped for any other technology provider similar functionality such as `redux`.
+Well, no. Note that the actual context (the variable created in the `context.js` file) is an internal implementation detail of the user provider – and it could technically be swapped for any other technology resulting in similar functionality such as `redux`.

 #### What about all those re-renders?